 From MRT Aozihdi Station, I transferred to the LRT Circular (Green) Line and got off at Hamasen Station.
 The moment I stepped out, I felt like I had entered a little pocket of history.
 I explored the rest of the Takao Railway Museum—roaming freely, happily, and with childlike excitement.

-Pier-2: Where Art, Railways, and Memories Meet
+Pier‑2: Art, Railways, and Memories

 After soaking up everything at the Takao Railway Museum, I wandered toward the Pier-2 Art Center.
 The old warehouses had been transformed into cute cafés, quirky shops, and creative spaces.